+NOTE:

-NOTE: After you schedule one or more deletion tasks, the DICOM Database Pruner will appear in Scheduled Tasks (accessed via the Windows Control Panel).
-The pruner job can be run manually or deleted from Windows Control Panel → Scheduled Tasks.
+After you schedule one or more deletion tasks, the DICOM Database Pruner will appear in Scheduled Tasks, accessed through the Windows Control Panel.
+The pruner job can be run manually or deleted from Windows Control Panel > Scheduled Tasks.

-If requested for Account information, enter the password for the service account running the task.
+If Account Information is requested, enter the password for the service account running the task.

-NOTE: The Global Settings section and Set Databases button are only active when policies are of type Global.
-In this example we are only applying the policy to the current database being configured.
+Note The Global Settings section and Set Databases button are only active when policies are of type Global.
+In this example, we are only applying the policy to the current database being configured.
 When active, the Set Databases button allows the user to choose which DICOM databases for which the policy applies.